1963 Syrian coup d'état: Purges and failed coup of 18 July

 Pressure from consistent pro-Nasser demonstrations in northern Syria and Damascus and from pro-union Ba'athist leaders like Jamal al-Atassi, the Nasserists and the Arab Nationalist Movement (ANM), coupled with the weakness of the Ba'athists at the popular level in Syria, led to unification efforts between the new government and the governments of Egypt and Iraq.
 The latter's anti-UAR government had also been overthrown by pro-UAR officers in 1963.
-On 17 April a new stage-based unity agreement was reached that would include the three states in a federal union with Nasser as President and Commander-in-Chief of the Armed Forces.
+On 17 April a new stage-based unity agreement was reached that would include the three states in a federal union with Nasser as president and Commander-in-Chief of the Armed Forces.

 However, between 28 April-2 May, the Ba'athist-dominated Military Committee virtually renounced the agreement when it purged over 50 Nasserist officers from their high-ranking positions in the armed forces, leading to a wide-scale propaganda campaign by Egypt via radio denouncing the Ba'ath (Nasserist-leaning newspapers had been previously shut down.)
 Mass pro-union rioting in Aleppo, Damascus, Hama and other parts of the country followed.
 The purges prompted the protest resignations of Nasserist officials, including Defense Minister al-Sufi, Deputy Chief of Staff al-Qutayni, and four other Nasserist cabinet members.
-The purges resulted in the culmination of neo-Ba'athist transformation of Syrian military, which became mostly stripped of Sunni officers and packed with loyalist Alawite officers.
+The purges resulted in the culmination of neo-Ba'athist transformation of the Syrian military, which became mostly stripped of Sunni officers and packed with loyalist Alawite officers.
 This became a source of outcry across Syria and numerous intellectuals began highlighting the new regime's sectarian character through media outlets and publications.

 Later, on 19 June, Chief of Staff al-Hariri led a high-ranking delegation that included Prime Minister al-Bitar, Aflaq and Education Minister Sami Droubi to Algeria for a state visit.
 While al-Hariri was away, the Committee used the opportunity to undertake a purge of about 30 elite officers—mostly political independents—under al-Hariri's command.
 Al-Hariri was ordered to take a direct flight to the Syrian embassy in the United States, where he was reassigned as the embassy's military attache.
-Instead, he returned to Syria via a flight to Beirut on 23 June to protest the Committee's move against him.
+Instead, he returned to Syria via a flight to Beirut on 23 June to protest the committee's move against him.
 Unsuccessful, he left the country for France in a self-imposed exile on 8 July.
-The Committee's virtual ousting of al-Hariri was to the chagrin of al-Bitar, who viewed al-Hariri as the last military counterweight able to check the Committee's domination over his government.
+The committee's virtual ousting of al-Hariri was to the chagrin of al-Bitar, who viewed al-Hariri as the last military counterweight able to check the committee's domination over his government.